-- a) a cover page with a membership list of the student's Research Proposition Committee (2 members that are not the Thesis Advisor) - b) signature of the student's Thesis advisor to signify approval of the submitted Title, Abstract, and Specific Aims - 7) By Friday, September 22nd, the BIOM 296 Course Chair (Dr. Yaksh) will assign a Research Proposition Chair (not one of the two faculty selected by the student) to serve as the chair of the student's Research Proposition Committee.
+- a. a cover page with a membership list of the student's Research Proposition Committee (two members that are not the Thesis Advisor) - b. signature of the student's Thesis advisor to signify approval of the submitted Title, Abstract, and Specific Aims - 7) By Wednesday, September 17th, the BIOM 296 Course Chair (Dr. Yaksh) will assign a Research Proposition Chair (not one of the two faculty selected by the student) to serve as the chair of the student's Research Proposition Committee.
 This chair, as a member of the BMS program provides assurance of uniform standards in the proceedings.
-As noted above, this committee consists of the Research Proposition Chair and two other faculty members (the Thesis Advisor is not a member of this committee.) - 9) During the week of October 2nd there will be a one-hour orientation session for all Research Prop Committee Chairs to review their responsibilities. - 8) By Friday, October 13th, the Research Proposition Committee Chair approves the Title, Abstract and Specific Aims.
-This emphasizes that the student must engage the Research Proposition Committee Chair in the design and writing of the proposal so that this person can sign off by October 13th.
+As noted above, this committee consists of the Research Proposition Chair and two other faculty members (the Thesis Advisor is not a member of this committee.) - 9) During the week of September 29th there will be a one-hour orientation session for all Research Prop Committee Chairs to review their responsibilities. - 8) By Thursday, October 9th, the Research Proposition Committee Chair approves the Title, Abstract and Specific Aims.
+This emphasizes that the student must engage the Research Proposition Committee Chair in the design and writing of the proposal so that this person can sign off by October 9th.
 This is a hard deadline. - 10) During the balance of October, the student and Thesis advisor work together in the development of the proposal.
 The student should also work with the Research Proposition Committee members to complete writing the proposal to the satisfaction of all members.
-This is to be a learning experience, with ample give and take and consultation by the student with all members of the Research Proposition Committee. - 11) By Monday, November 13th, the written proposal must meet the approval of all members of the Research Proposition Committee as evidenced by their signing off on the document.
+This is to be a learning experience, with ample give and take and consultation by the student with all members of the Research Proposition Committee. - 11) By Thursday, November 6th, the written proposal must meet the approval of all members of the Research Proposition Committee as evidenced by their signing off on the document.
+This written proposal must be approved by all members of the committee BEFORE THE ORAL EXAM.
 The indication of this signing off must be communicated by the Research Proposition Committee chair to Pat Luetmer (pluetmer@health.ucsd.edu).
 No sign off....no exam!!!
-This is a hard deadline. - 12) No later than November 30th, each student will have presented and defended the proposal orally before the Research Proposition Committee, an exercise in which the Thesis advisor does not participate.
+This is a hard deadline. - 12) No later than November 26th, each student will have presented and defended the proposal orally before the Research Proposition Committee, an exercise in which the Thesis advisor does not participate.
+Please note: The Final Written proposal must be signed off by all members of the committee BEFORE the Oral Exam.
 The examination of the student will be centered on the scientific proposal but will take on the character of a General or Qualifying Exam, covering relevant materials from first year courses and additional materials judged to be essential to the proposal.
 The student is responsible for arranging a place and time suitable to all Committee members to conduct the oral exam.
 This is a hard deadline.